The Student-Teacher Connection

 — Dr. Ellen Honnet, Director, Stanley King Counseling Institute

-Menlo has three credentialed school counselors—Tracy Bianchi and Jake Fauver in the Upper School and Jake Davis in the Middle School.
+Menlo has three credentialed school counselors—Tracy Bianchi, Jake Fauver and Angie Mohr in the Upper School and Jake Davis in the Middle School.
 They are available to students who wish to discuss personal issues in a relaxed, confidential atmosphere.
 The Counselors also coordinate programs relating to health and social issues, including:

 - Grade and school stress